rchikhi/benchmphf/README.md

 However, I found that the _seq_ and the _HEM_ algorithms are faster than _phf_ during construction, and use less memory.
 For 1 billion 64-bits random integers, construction using _HEM_ takes 500 seconds and 19 GB of memory, whereas with _phf_ it takes 1790 seconds and 34 GB of memory.

+All algorithms, except _scan\_mmap_, require in the order of 30 bytes per element during construction. _scan\_mmap_ is therefore only one capable of constructing large MPHFs in situations where memory is limited.

 Notes
 -----